 - Back pain, and

-Wegovy is cheaper in the short term but costlier than Sleeve gastrectomy in the long run:
+Ozempic is much cheaper in the short term but costlier than Gastric Sleeve in the long run:

-- In moderate obesity, Wegovy may be used, and especially if one wants to avoid surgery.
-However, in morbid obesity and in patients with genetic obesity, sleeve gastrectomy is probably the preferred option.
+- In moderate obesity, Ozmepic and Wegovy may be used, especially if one wants to avoid surgery.
+However, in morbid obesity and in patients with genetic obesity, a gastric sleeve is probably the preferred option.